lucidsoftware/lucid-programming-competition-2022/problems/GoPhish/description.md

 You are tired of these emails, but want to be careful to not filter too aggressively and miss important communications from a customer.

 Given a list of real employee names, and then a list of names that came from the email server, write a script that can classify each name into three categories: `EMPLOYEE`, `BOT`, or `CUSTOMER`.
-A name is an `EMPLOYEE` if it shows up on the employee list and is not misspelled in anyway.
+A name is an `EMPLOYEE` if it shows up on the employee list (ignoring differences in casing and any spaces).
+No name on the employee list should ever be classified as a bot.
-A name is a `BOT` if it differs from an employee name by exactly one character (either a replacement, deletion, or addition).
+A name is a `BOT` if it differs from an employee name by exactly one character (either a replacement, deletion, or addition) and is not already on the employee list.
-A name is a `CUSTOMER` if it differs from an employee name by more than one character.
+A name is a `CUSTOMER` if it differs from all of the employee names by more than one character.

 **Important**: Names are _not_ case sensitive, meaning that you should consider `Alice` to be the exact same name as `alice`.
-For the purposes of this classifier, spaces are also considered non-essential characters, meaning that `Alice Sandcastle` is the same name as `AliceSandcastle`.
+For the purposes of this classifier, spaces are also considered non-essential characters.
+This means that `Alice Sandcastle` is the same name as `AliCesAndcasTLe`.

 # Input